You’ll fall in love with this gluten free banana muffins recipe. They’re perfect for breakfast or an afternoon snack.

-- Wait until the muffins have completely cooled before running a knife around the edges and removing them from the pan.
+- Wait until the muffins have completely cooled on a wire rack to room temperature before running a knife around the edges and removing them from the pan.

 Amount Per Serving: Calories: 167Total Fat: 7gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 22mgSodium: 124mgCarbohydrates: 25gFiber: 2gSugar: 9gProtein: 3g